Albanian language: Elbasan-based standard

 Until the early 20th century, Albanian writing developed in three main literary traditions: Gheg, Tosk, and Arbëreshë.
-Throughout this time, a Geg subdialect spoken around Elbasan served as lingua franca among the Albanians, but was less prevalent in writing.
+Throughout this time, a Gheg subdialect spoken around Elbasan served as lingua franca among the Albanians, but was less prevalent in writing.
 The Congress of Manastir of Albanian writers held in 1908 recommended the use of the Elbasan subdialect for literary purposes and as a basis of a unified national language.
 While technically classified as a southern Gheg variety, the Elbasan speech is closer to Tosk in phonology and practically a hybrid between other Gheg subdialects and literary Tosk.

 Between 1916 and 1918, the Albanian Literary Commission met in Shkodër under the leadership of Luigj Gurakuqi with the purpose of establishing a unified orthography for the language.
 The commission, made up of representatives from the north and south of Albania, reaffirmed the Elbasan subdialect as the basis of a national tongue.
 The rules published in 1917 defined spelling for the Elbasan variety for official purposes.
 The commission did not, however, discourage publications in one of the dialects, but rather laid a foundation for Gheg and Tosk to gradually converge into one.

 When the Congress of Lushnje met in the aftermath of World War I to form a new Albanian government, the 1917 decisions of the Literary Commission were upheld.
 The Elbasan subdialect remained in use for administrative purposes and many new writers embraced it for creative writing.
 Gheg and Tosk continued to develop freely and interaction between the two dialects increased.